1 Bg 11-1972: The Universal Form

 > certain amount of land-can utilize that for Krsna by

-> because tulasi leaves are very important, and Krsna has
+> because tulasi leaves are very important and Krsna has

 > recommended this in Bhagavad-gita.
+Patram puspam phalam

-> flower, or a little water-and
+> flower, or fruit, or a little water-and by such an offering

 > He is satisfied.
-This leaf especially refers to the tulasi
+This leaf especially refers to the tulasi.

 > Thus, even the poorest man can engage in the service of